 Terms & Conditions

 1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and kitchen tent.
 Stay from the Day 1 to Day 4 (Chika to Chhatru).
-You will camp on the trek (3 person sharing basis).
+You will camp on the trek (3 people sharing basis).

-2- Meals: All meals during the trek starting with Lunch on Day 1 till Breakfast on Day 5.
+2- Meals: All meals during the trek starting with Lunch on Day 1 till breakfast on Day 5.
 (Veg.
 Only)

 Tea/Coffee/Soups/Snacks will be served throughout.